rwarbelow/kwk-level-1-week-1-lectures/010_hashes.md

 So far, we have explored how arrays enable us as programmers to store data and perform complex operations on groups of data.
 Along with arrays, **hashes** are another core data structure in programming.

 A `hash` is easiest described as working the same as a dictionary.
 Imagine looking up a definition for a word in a dictionary.
-When you look up a definition, you aren't looking up the _word_ itself, you already know it (i.e. the word is 'flabbergast', and you can easily find out which page its on).
+When you look up a definition, you aren't looking up the _word_ itself, you already know it (i.e. the word is 'flabbergast', and you can easily find out which page it's on).
 Instead, it is the definition of the word, which you don't know, that you really want:
   - You find the page with the word itself
   - You then look at the definition for the word itself, and have your answer